sethgrid/pester/README.md

 # pester

-`pester` wraps the standard lib to provide several options to help get your request data.
+`pester` wraps the standard lib's http client to provide several options to increase resiliency in your request.
+If you experience poor network conditions or requests could experience varied delays, you can now pester the endpoint for data.
 - Send out multiple requests and get the first back (only used for GET calls)
 - Retry on errors
 - Backoff